 Sleep allows your body to rest, recover, and reset for the next day.
 When sleep is interrupted or you are not getting enough sleep, it can impact your physical and mental health, as well as your day-to-day life.
-Disturbances in sleep is a common symptom and can be caused by physical changes caused by a brain or spine tumor, side effects from treatment, or cancer-related anxiety.
+Sleep disturbances are a common symptom of a brain or spine tumor, and can be caused by physical changes, side effects from treatment, or cancer-related anxiety.

 There are five major types of sleep disorders that affect normal sleep:

 - Insomnia: being unable to fall asleep and stay asleep

 - Sleep apnea: a breathing disorder in which breathing stops for 10 seconds or more during sleep